Justin-Watkins/Justin-Watkins.github.io/09-Research.md

-Consumer research takes many forms and is leveraged in different ways and in different contexts.
-This chapter will discuss different research techniques within the context of a sports team looking to leverage that research to understand their customers a little better.
-This would be an easy chapter to skip because most people hate research.
-They claim they they like research, but in the darkness of their heart, they despise it.
-I forgive them because most people don't like surveys.
-They don't like taking them and they would like thinking about how to design them even less.
-Analyzing them is tedious and painful and it is typically repetitive in nature.
-Research is just difficult and unless you have a PhD (This is what PHDs do) or worked in the research industry, it is unlikely that you have extensive experience with it.
+This chapter will discuss different research techniques within the context of a sports team looking to leverage that research to better understand their customers.
+Most people hate research yet they claim that they love it.
+Normal people should hate research.
+If you don't, I hope you do after you read this chapter.
+It is tedious, painful, is typically repetitive in nature, and opens you up to scrutiny.
+Research is difficult and unless you have a PhD or worked in the research industry, it is unlikely that you have extensive experience with it.
+Unfortunately, you need to understand it.

-Additionally, results are often only considered in a cursory fashion.
+One of the main issues that you will face with it is that results from research projects are often only considered in a cursory fashion.
 The person who understands the results the best will be the designer and analyst.
 This is partly because many of the internal consumers will only be interested in a narrow band of concerns.
 This can be discouraging.

-Furthermore, proper research is a very large topic.
+Furthermore, proper research is an enormous topic.
 In chapters \@ref(chapter5) and \@ref(chapter6) we mention that it would be easy to write an entire book on pricing and segmentation.
-It would be easy to fill multiple volumes on consumer research and these topics clearly overlap.
-You can find any number of these tomes on ebay or on other market sites being traded at a significant discount.
-It would be useful to purchase a few of them to add to your library.
-We'll discuss a few of the books I have used over the years if you continue to read.
-These topics are old and well understood.
-Having a few references is advised.
+It would be easy to fill multiple volumes on consumer research.
+You can find any number of these tomes on _ebay_ or on other market sites being traded at a significant discount.
+It would be wise to purchase a few of them to add to your library.
+We'll discuss a few of the books I have used over the years if you continue to read through this chapter.
+Basic research techniques haven't changed very much in a long time and having a few references is advised.
 This chapter will discuss two main topics:

 1. The basics of experiment design and hypothesis testing
 2. Planning and designing surveys

 We'll only be able to cover a sliver of topics and techniques that you will likely face at some point in your career.
-We have already discussed `ANOVA` and a few other mechanisms to analyze experiments, but we didn't discuss how those experiments need to be designed in order to validate our techniques.
+We have already discussed `ANOVA` and other mechanisms to analyze experiments, but we didn't discuss how those experiments need to be designed in order to validate our techniques.
 This is where the term _statistical significance_ gets thrown around.
 The concept of statistical significance is often not well understood.
 It is used in a narrow context around hypothesis testing and is a mathematical artifact.
 It doesn't mean that a survey isn't good or useful.
 We'll discuss it in some detail a little later.

 I included experiment design here because it is a topic where most people lack any experience.
 Indeed, many business leaders aren't well versed in research in any practical way and have a difficult time navigating and consuming it.
 I'd like you to come away from this chapter with a few key pieces of knowledge that will help you grasp research.
 This might read a little cynically, but here is some food for thought.

-- You can't always trust it
+- You can't always trust research
 - Different techniques can lead to more practical outcomes
 - Sampling is difficult and involved
 - Analyzing results takes some special care
 - Conflicting outcomes can confound application
 - It isn't always worth conducting

-One of the main difficulties with consumer research in a sports context is that _stated_ and _observed_ behavior can often be different.
-For instance, season-ticket-holders may not respond well to a survey that might indicate price increases yet still renew at high rates despite a negative survey response.
+One of the main difficulties with consumer research in sports is that _stated_ and _observed_ behavior can often be different.
+This is always true, but it can be more true for sports.
+For instance, season-ticket-holders may not respond well to a survey that might indicate price increases, yet still renew at high rates.
 People try to _game_ surveys hoping that their responses can tilt Fortuna's wheel ^[See Boethius: https://en.wikipedia.org/wiki/Fortuna] in their favor.

 Additionally, research methods may be combined with more advanced discovery like purchasing data from a data-broker such as Acxiom.
 We've spoken about the problems with third party data quite a bit.
 Research conducted by fellows at Deloitte found serious inaccuracies with data purchased from a well known data broker [@Lucker2017].